Frequently Asked Questions

 Will my premiums go up?

-Where your premium type is ‘stepped’, your premiums generally increase each year due to age and your changing benefit amount (including increases under the Indexation Benefit).
-Where your premium type is ‘level’, your premiums do not increase due to age, but are likely to be higher at the start of your policy compared to a stepped premium type.
-Level premiums can also increase due to increases in your changing benefit amount.
+Where your premium type is ‘level’ or ‘variable’, your premiums do not increase due to age, but are likely to be higher at the start of your policy compared to a variable age-stepped premium type.
+Variable premiums can also increase due to increases in your changing benefit amount, the length of time you have held your policy or a premium rate review.

 Premium rates are not guaranteed.
-Regardless of whether you have stepped or level premiums, we may review the premium rates both up or down in the future.
-Any change to the premium rates will be made when we consider that they are necessary to protect our legitimate business interests and will apply to all policies in a defined group.
+Regardless of whether you have stepped, variable age-stepped, level or variable premiums, we may review premium rates in the future.
+Any change to premium rates will be made when we consider that they are necessary to protect our legitimate business interests and will apply to all policies in a defined group.
 We will not single out an individual policy.

 Do you offer any discounts?